 - Upnp is used for NAT traversal or Firewall punching.

-- It is backed by various prominent vendors and companies like Microsoft and Intel, which makes it an industry standard.
+- It is backed by various prominent vendors and companies like Microsoft and Intel, making it an industry standard.

 - Control points do not require any authentication.
 Hence any program on your computer can ask to forward a UPnP port.